GREAT AMERICAN BALL PARK

 • 2010 NL MVP Joey Votto.

-Upon entering the ballpark, fans have sweeping views of the ballpark.
-Great American Ballpark has approximately 42,271 red seats in three levels.
-The lower grandstand extends from the left field foul pole to homeplate and around to the right field foul pole.
-The second deck consists of club seats, luxury suites and the press box.
-Stretching from foul pole to foul pole, the upper deck is broken into two sections.
-The gap is an opening in the seating sections located between homeplate and third base.
-This enables people in downtown Cincinnati to see into the ballpark.
-It also allows the upper deck to be closer to the field than most in baseball.
-Doubled decked bleachers are located in left field and additional seating is located beyond the right field fence.
-With little foul territory at Great American Ball Park fans have excellent views of the game.
+Once inside the ballpark, fans are treated to stunning views of the field and the surrounding area.
+Great American Ball Park seats approximately 42,271 fans across three levels.
+The lower grandstand stretches from the left-field foul pole to home plate and wraps around to the right-field foul pole.
+The second deck houses club seats, luxury suites, and the press box, while the upper deck, split into two sections, extends from foul pole to foul pole.
+A notable design feature is the gap in the seating sections between home plate and third base, which allows fans in downtown Cincinnati to peer into the ballpark and positions the upper deck closer to the field than in many other stadiums.
+Double-decked bleachers in left field and additional seating beyond the right-field fence further enhance the intimate viewing experience, aided by minimal foul territory.

 Great American Ball Park Pictures